liggetm/msa-k8s-demo/README.md

 $ kubectl exec -it c-app-1 -- touch /data/file

 ```
-You should now be able to see that file on the real file system of the node.
+You should now be able to see that file on the real filesystem of the node.
 Delete pod c-app-1:
 ```
 $ kubectl delete pod c-app-1